Oakwell: Carseekers Corner Stand

 Built in the summer of 1998 and originally known as 'The Welcome Windows Stand', the structure provides further executive areas and disabled facilities for viewing an event.

 Access to this area was also incorporated into the neighbouring East Stand on several levels; the spectator capacity of the structure is 202.

 In August 2015, Barnsley announced the new sponsor of the stand, renaming it to the Brittania Drilling Limited Stand.
 However, on 9 October 2018, the sponsor changed yet again, to Wakefield Audi.

+In 2023 it changed again to the Carseekers corner stand (informally known as the Carseekers Corner) It has remained the same since.

 Other uses

 Since the 1990s, Oakwell Stadium has rarely been used by anyone other than Barnsley FC, apart from the occasional 'celebrity' charity football match.

 Wakefield Trinity Wildcats rugby league club used the stadium for their first game in the Super League in 1998.

 Non-league football club Wakefield and Emley used the stadium for an FA Cup tie against Rotherham in 1998, choosing a larger neutral venue as opposed to the traditional option of 'switching' the tie to the home of the team that was drawn away.

 Premier League side Manchester City used the stadium for their first qualifying round UEFA Cup game in July 2008, since the pitch at the City of Manchester Stadium was unsuitable for football after the summer's commercial activities, such as boxing and music concerts, and was being re-turfed.